Utility Irons vs. Hybrid Clubs: The Rumble of the Long Irons

 This has led me to the question, which one is the best for me?
 Time to go hit these side by side to see which one works better, and it might help you decide, too.

-About five to six years ago, a few of the major club manufacturers started making driving irons in very strong loft, 15-19 degrees.
+About five to six years ago, a few of the major club manufacturers started making driving irons in very strong lofted irons: 1-iron, 2-iron, and 3-iron, and down to the 5-iron.
 Over time, these have morphed into the utility iron.
-These are bigger iron heads, usually featuring a hollow-body construction to allow for easier launch than regular irons.
+These are bigger iron heads with a wider sole, usually featuring a hollow-body construction to allow for easier launch than regular irons due to a lower center of gravity.
 Most often, they blend nicely into sets of irons; for example, the Srixon ZU85 blends well into the Z585 set.

 Utility irons are usually larger than your typical iron.
 They are not super game improvement irons by any means.
 Typically they have the same amount of offset that you would find on a players distance iron; they have some offset but not a lot.
 Also, the loft options are usually on the stronger side.
 Look at the TaylorMade P790 UDI, which only has a #2-17 degree option.
 The Srixon ZU85, meanwhile, starts at the #2-18 degree and goes to a #6-29 degree.

 Hybrid clubs have been all the rage over the last 12 to 15 years.
 Every major manufacturer has at least one model out, if not two.
 Look at Cobra Golf: they have three different models for the speedzone line by itself.